-International Day in Support of Victims of Torture, 26 June 2017
+International Day in Support of Victims of Torture, 26 June 2018

-Ending Torture, Addressing the Needs of Survivors is Key to Building Peace and Democracy
+Addressing the Needs of Torture Survivors is Key to Building Peace and Democracy

-Vimutti Women's Organization (VWO), the Assistance Association of Political Prisoners (AAPP), Women's League of Burma (WLB), the Network for Human Rights Documentation-Burma (ND-Burma), and Asia Justice and Rights (AJAR) are calling for an end to torture, and for rehabilitation of torture survivors.
+Women's League of Burma (WLB), Network for Human Rights Documentation-Burma (ND-Burma), the Assistance Association of Political Prisoners (AAPP), the Vimutti Women's Organization (VWO) and Asia Justice and Rights (AJAR) are calling for an end to torture, and for rehabilitation of torture survivors.

-VWO, AAPP, WLB, ND-Burma and AJAR are jointly organising a public event in Yangon (14:00-16:00 at Royal Rose Restaurant, 221 Shwegondine Road, Bahan, Yangon) to mark the International Day in Support of Victims of Torture.
-At the event torture survivors, and civil society organizations working with them, will share about their experiences and what can be done to assist victims of torture.
-The Burmese language version of the United Nations Convention Against Torture (CAT) will also be launched at the event.
+WLB, ND-Burma, AAPP, VWO and AJAR are jointly organising a public event in Yangon to mark the International Day in Support of Victims of Torture.
+The event will be held from 1:30-3:30pm at Free Funeral Service Society.
+At the event, participants will show their solidarity with survivors of torture and raise awareness on the needs of victims.
+The Burmese language version of the United Nations Convention Against Torture (CAT) produced by AAPP will also be distributed to the public.

-Torture is not a practice of the past; it continues to be used in Myanmar by State and non-State actors.
-The rise in reports of torture in ethnic areas affected by current conflicts is especially troubling.
+Torture is not a practice of the past; it continues to be used in Myanmar by State actors, in particular in ethnic areas affected by current conflicts.
 Torture is still used during detention and interrogation, often in an effort to procure information or to force confessions.
 Villagers suspected of being affiliated with ethnic armed groups are frequently captured by military and tortured indiscriminately.
 Torture also includes acts of sexual violence.
 It is the government's responsibility to stop and prevent torture in its jurisdiction.

 The government must ratify the United Nations Convention Against Torture, and other Cruel, Inhuman, or Degrading Treatment or Punishment (CAT).
-It would be an important first step in eradicating torture in Burma.
+It would be an important first step in ending the practice of torture in Myanmar.
 It would also be a symbolic pledge of solidarity with survivors.

 Torture survivors have a right to reparations and support.
-Many face ongoing and serious health problems, which can lead to early and untimely death for some victims.
-Access to health care is an urgent need.
+Many face ongoing and serious health problems.
+Access to medical care is an urgent need.
 Other needs include psychosocial support, vocational training, and public acknowledgement.
 Reparations and addressing the needs of torture survivors must be priorities of the government.
 They should be items for discussion in parliament and must be included in current peace process discussions.

-In order to demonstrate its commitment to eliminating the practice of torture, we call on the government of Myanmar to implement the following recommendations:
+In order to demonstrate its commitment to eliminating the practice of torture, we call on the government of Myanmar to:

-- Put an end to armed conflict and demilitarise ethnic areas, in order to free civilians from torture, including torture that is committed by the military with impunity - Sign and ratify the UN Convention Against Torture (CAT), and implement it into national legislation - Include the issues of reparations and support to survivors in peace process discussions - Release all remaining political prisoners unconditionally - Sign and ratify the International Covenant on Civil and Political Rights (ICCPR) - We call on government and all non-State actor groups to stop practicing torture in any form.
+- Stop armed conflict and conduct a meaningful political dialogue in order to free civilians in conflict-affected areas from torture - Free civilians from torture and other human rights violations, including those that are committed by the military with impunity - Recognize survivors' right to justice and provide them with legal assistance and access to a transparent justice system that will hold perpetrators accountable - Sign and ratify the UN Convention Against Torture (CAT), and implement it into national legislation, - Include the issues of reparations and support for torture survivors in peace process discussions - Release all remaining political prisoners unconditionally

-Yangon, 26 June 2017
+Yangon, 26 June 2018